gonenhila/gonenhila.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral Researcher at the [Paul G. Allen School of Computer Science & Engineering at the University of Washington](https://www.cs.washington.edu/).
+I am an incoming Assistant Professot of [Computer Science](https://www.cs.ubc.ca/) at the University of Biritish Columbia, starting August 2025.
+I am currently a postdoctoral researcher at the [Paul G. Allen School of Computer Science & Engineering at the University of Washington](https://www.cs.washington.edu/).

 My research interests lie in the intersection of Natural Language Processing, Machine Learning and Artificial Intelligence.
-In my research I work towards two main goals: (1) making cutting-edge language technology available and fair across speakers of different languages and users of different socio-demographic groups; (2) developing algorithms and methods for controlling the model's behavior.
+In my research I work towards two main goals: (1) developing algorithms and methods for understanding and controlling the model's behavior; (2) making cutting-edge language technology available and fair across languages and different socio-demographic groups.
+I am interested in making models more reliable, consistent and safe, and I also focus on multilingual NLP.

 Before joining UW, I was a postdoctoral researcher at Meta AI and at Amazon.
 Prior to that I did my Ph.D in Computer Science at the [NLP lab at Bar Ilan University](https://biu-nlp.github.io/).
 I obtained my Ms.C. in Coputer Science from the [Hebrew University](https://www.cs.huji.ac.il/).